Cogobuy

 Cogobuy Group is a Chinese enterprise service platform.

 Following a major business restructuring in 2019, the group merged chip sales service on Cogobuy.com into Comtech, and merged R&D and IoT product financing and corporate services, previously under INGDAN.com AIoT business services platform, into IngDan, forming a new “Comtech + IngDan” dual business model.

 IngDan focus on developing proprietary products for different AIoT industries, including the Internet of Vehicles, smart homes, AI surveillance, etc.

 History

 1995–2012: Pre founding

-Cogobuy was founded by Jeffrey Kang on February, 2012.
+Cogobuy was founded by Jeffrey Kang in February 2012.
 The founder had previous experience in the electronic component industry in China where, prior to founding Cogobuy, he owned and operated companies which had comparable service offerings.
 One such company was Comtech, founded in 1995, which has since become a subsidiary of Cogobuy and has continued its operations.

 2012–2014: Early history

 After being founded, Cogobuy acquired several entities previously owned by Viewtran (a company also founded by Jeffery Kang), which continued their operations in the trading of IC and other electronic components.

 In 2014, Cogobuy's stock floated an initial public offering on the Hong Kong Stock Exchange at HK$4.00 per share under the symbol SEHK: 400, raising HK$1.37 billion and underwritten by UBS.
 Over the first year, its stock had a return of 107.75%.